AppThreat/atom/README.md

 ```shell
 atom -o app.atom -l java --export-atom --export-format dot --export-dir <export dir> <path to application>
 ```

+In dot format, individual representations such as ast, cdg, and cfg would also get exported.

 To also compute and include data-dependency graph (DDG) information in the exported files, pass `--with-data-deps`